dylesi/LindenmayerSystem/README.md

 - Use the color checkboxes to draw the image in different themes
 - Use the mousescroll wheel to zoom in and out
 - Left click and drag pans the drawing around
+- Use drawing speed to determine how fast the image generates (0 is instant)

 ## Installation
 ### Direct Download